I considered writing this page in pentameter to make it more amusing, but even postlife is too short for some things.

-I prefer to upload my own content whenever possible, so I don’t have a great many embeds.
+Don’t panic: I prefer to post my own content, so I don’t have a great many embeds.
 I upload my own videos within WP whenever I can.
-Most of the embeds I do have are YouTube videos.
+Most of the embeds I do have are videos hosted at YouTube.

-WordPress software includes its own Site Stats traffic information, which I’ve used since I started the blog in 2015.
+WordPress software includes its own built-in Site Stats traffic information, which I’ve used since I started the blog in 2015.
 The number of page views and unique visitors per day are counted, their location by country, entry and exit links, and that’s about it.
 It’s pretty low-fi.

-I recently added access to the Google Analytics platform.
-I hope to learn what searches and referrals bring people to the site, and what pages are most viewed over time – what my visitors look for, and what they stay for.
-My goal is twofold: to improve what I post, and to satisfy my desire for some near-real-time feedback.
+In mid-2019 I set up access to Google Analytics, to see the searches and referrals that bring people to the site, and the pages viewed once they’re here – what my visitors are looking for, and what they stay for.
+I did this for two reasons: to improve what I post, and to obtain some near-real-time feedback.
 Even a posthumous playwright wants to know what his audience is thinking.
 For this new writing, I don’t have a hall or theatre full of faces to watch.
+I miss that.

 How does it work

 Google Analytics uses an authorized (by me) connection to my site to gather traffic data, except from those viewers who opt out via the browser add-on linked below.
-Google formats the data into graphs and tables, which I can then view.
+Google formats the data into graphs and tables, which I can view.
 No one else at my end sees these results.
-They display no personal information, only interactions with the site.
+They display no personal information, only interactions with my site.
 I do not look at data beyond the period I choose for the display of trends, typically a month.
-No site visitor can be personally identified or located.
-I do not store data in local files for other uses.
+No visitor can be personally identified or located.
+I do not save any of this data in local files for other uses.

-If you wish to opt out of cooperation with Google Analytics, you can install the Google Analytics Opt-out Browser Add-on (extension).
+If you prefer to hide from GA, you can install the Google Analytics Opt-out Browser Add-on (extension).
 The add-on can be installed into Chrome, Firefox, Safari, Opera, and Internet Explorer 11.
-It opts you out of GA tracking on all GA-enabled sites you visit with that browser, not only this site.
+It disables GA tracking on all the GA-enabled sites you visit with that browser.

 With whom do I share data

 1. WordPress.com hosts my site on their servers.
-Traffic and user data originate there, and as the host they have access to it.
+Traffic and viewer data originates there, and as the host they have access to it.

-2. Google Analytics has my permission to snag traffic data in order to turn it into visual formats that I can look at and interpret.
+2. Google Analytics has my permission to snag traffic data in order to turn it into visual formats I can see and interpret.

-3. If you donate via my PayPal link (thank you if you do), your PayPal account connects to mine.
+3. If you donate via my PayPal link, our PayPal accounts connect.
 Transaction information is exchanged, money is transferred.
 That’s the nature of PayPal.
-I can’t do paper cheques in the post, as for obvious reasons I have no mailing address.
+I can’t do paper cheques in the post.
+If you’re a donor, my ever thanks.

-This blog, the recreational project of a dead poet working to correct four centuries of flawed history, is not a place where your digital privacy is at appreciable risk.
+This blog, the recreational project of a dead poet endeavouring to entertain while correcting four centuries of badly flawed literary history, is not a place where your digital privacy is at appreciable risk.
 I’m not selling you anything, nor selling you to anyone else.
 I want to open your mind, not your wallet.
-What little personal information I see, I take to my grave.
+What little personal information I see I take to my grave, wherever that is.

-If you have questions, please message me on Twitter and I’ll do my best to answer them.
+If you have questions, please contact me on Twitter and I’ll do my best to answer them.